Lydd: Club day

+On the Friday evening before Lydd Club Day, a long-standing tradition supports Test Night, when the funfair opens at reduced prices for the evening.

 Railways

-A railway line from Dungeness to Appledore runs through the town with Lydd Town Railway station being the principal station on the line.
-This operated December 1881 to 1967, when it was closed to passenger traffic although it remains in use for freight traffic.
-There has been discussion to reopen the line and the station is protected against development prejudicial to the reopening of the line from Appledore to the public through inclusion in the Folkestone and Hythe district Local Plan.
+A railway line from Dungeness to Appledore formerly had stations at Lydd Town and Lydd-on-Sea.

+This operated December 1881 to 1967.
+It was closed then to passenger traffic.
+The line remains in use for freight traffic.
+There has been discussion to reopen the line.
+By being included in the Folkestone and Hythe district Local Plan, the station is protected against development that could be prejudicial to the reopening of the line from Appledore to the public.

-Two stations of the Romney, Hythe and Dymchurch Railway are within the Lydd parish at Romney Sands and Dungeness.
+The Romney, Hythe and Dymchurch Railway has two stations within the Lydd parish: Romney Sands and Dungeness.

 Airport

 Lydd Airport, originally known as Ferryfield, and now also known as London Ashford Airport, was the first airport to be constructed in Britain after the Second World War.

+Media

+The area was famously used as the setting for the film The Dark Man in 1951.

 Notable individuals

-David Denne, of the family of that name from Lydd, was an English first-class cricketer, Deputy Lieutenant and Justice of the Peace for the County of Kent, and formerly Captain of the East Kent and Cinque Ports Yeomanry, and Bailiff of the town Corporation 23 times.
-He died in December 1861 aged 63.
+David Denne (1799–1861), of the family of that name from Lydd, was an English first-class cricketer, Deputy Lieutenant and Justice of the Peace for the County of Kent, and formerly Captain of the East Kent and Cinque Ports Yeomanry, and Bailiff of the town Corporation 23 times.

-Samuel Fisher, a noted lecturer at Lydd, who then resigned his lectureship to become Baptist and a Quaker, was a noted religious controversialist and is known especially for his book Rusticus ad Academicos: The Rusticks Alarm to the Rabbies that anticipated in important ways some principles of modern biblical criticism.
-Fisher lived in Lydd from 1632 until 1660, and died in 1665.
+Samuel Fisher (1605–1665), a noted lecturer at Lydd, resigned his lectureship to become Baptist and a Quaker.
+He was noted for his controversial religious views, and is notable for his book Rusticus ad Academicos: The Rusticks Alarm to the Rabbies.
+It is considered to anticipate some principles of modern biblical criticism.
+Fisher lived in Lydd from 1632 until 1660.